rahkaf/axpect_sms/README.md

 - **Track Employee Attendance:** Monitor employee attendance to ensure a productive workforce.

+- **Live GPS Map:** View real-time locations of all signed-in users across the company on an interactive map for enhanced oversight and coordination.

 - **Engage with Feedback:** Review and respond to feedback from both employees and managers to foster a collaborative workplace.

 - **Manage Leave Requests:** Approve or reject leave requests from Managers and Employees, ensuring operational continuity.